10 Things You'll Spend Less on in Retirement

 Most people pay for life insurance while they have a family to support and may opt out once their children are no longer financially dependent.
 At the same time, retirees may be eligible for discounts on auto and homeowners insurance.
 Most states offer older adults discounts on car insurance if they complete a defensive driving class, such as those offered by AARP or AAA.
 And the Insurance Information Institute says that retirees are more likely to receive discounts on homeowners insurance because they are at home more often, reducing the risks of burglary and fire.

 You thought it’s be the other way around.
 After all, in retirement, it’s always 5 o’clock.
 But no. The New York Times reports that in retirement many Americans find they are less stressed—and therefore smoke and drink less, are less obese, and may be more inclined to exercise.
 A study by the Journal of Human Resources found that after a few years of retirement, adults are less at risk for serious illnesses, less likely to report loneliness, and may have an increased sense of purpose and camaraderie that lowers their likelihood to binge eat, drink and smoke.
 (Only 9% of seniors smoke, compared with 15.5% of all adults, according to data from the Centers for Disease Control and Prevention.)

 The average working household spends $381 a year on tobacco and tobacco products, while the average retired household spends $198 a year, almost 50% less.
 Spending on alcohol also decreases in retirement.
 According to BLS data, the average working family spends $519 a year on alcoholic beverages, while the average retired family spends $370 a year.

-You’ll Spend Less on Pets and Pet Supplies
+You’ll Spend Less on Pets and Pet Supplies in Retirement

-It’s often reported that having a pet in retirement can benefit your health in big ways.
+It’s often said that having a pet in retirement can benefit your health in big ways.
 A four-legged friend can provide companionship for lonely retirees and encourage regular exercise.
 However, the promised perks don’t have to translate into massive spending.
 Working households spend an average of $553 each year on pets and pet supplies, while retired households spend approximately $477 on average.

 The Bureau of Labor Statistics says that having children, particularly older children at home, increases household spending on pets.

 In an effort to ease the financial burden on retirees, many states waive or lower property taxes for those older than 65 and exempt a portion of retirement income—particularly from pensions, Social Security and retirement-savings plans—from state income taxes.
 These breaks come in different forms: exemptions, tax credits, deferrals and rate freezes.
 Check out our guide on how to claim them in your state.

 According to BLS data, households in which the adults are 55 to 64 spend an average of $2,502 each year on property taxes.
 This number declines to $2,149 for households in which the adults are 65 and older, and to $1,924 in households where adults are 75 and older.